Title Insurance Versus Attorney's Letter

 The Court Case

 In Philadelphia, Pennsylvania in 1859, Mr. Mark Watson bought property from Mr. Charles Muirhead.
-As the time to settle on the purchase came close, the a very rushed title search and examination was completed.
+As the time to settle on the purchase came close, a very rushed title search and examination was completed.

 The title search found three judgments (a court order that is decided in a law suit) on the property.
 Mr. Muirhead consulted his attorney, Mr. Wharton to look over the search and determine if the judgments were a problem.
 Mr. Wharton stated that the judgments were not a problem, including one from a prior sale.
-According to the attorney Mr. Wharton, the title was clear. , Mr. Muirhead took his attorney’s opinion, and then sold the property to Mr. Watson.
+According to the attorney Mr. Wharton, the title was clear.
+Mr. Muirhead took his attorney’s opinion letter, and then sold the property to Mr. Watson.

 The story did not end there.
 Remember the third judgment from the title search?
 Yup, it turned out to be a huge problem.
 The property ended up in sheriff’s sale because the debt wasn’t paid off from of the proceeds of the sale, and Mr. Watson lost his investment.